manuparra/MasterCyberSec_Practice/README.md

 ldapsearch -x cn=myuser -b dc=ugr,dc=es
 ```

-## Create a pair of users for testing

-Create a pair of user following this rule:

-- Your ID (xYYYYYYYL)
-- Your login

-Change password using ``ldappasswd`` or migrating users from local (it will take your user account password)

-## Installing clients for LDAP
+# Installing and configuring clients for LDAP

 For this part will be necessary to use the docker containers.
 So, you must to use in this case docker container (Not virtual machines).

 You must to use one or two containers in which the ldap clients will be installed, to validate that the installation of the SLDAP service is correct.

-### Authentication with with PHP on HTTPS/SSL
+## Authentication with with PHP on HTTPS/SSL

 **NOTE: ALL IN YOUR CONTAINER**